dolev146/Ex4_OOP/README.md

   pip install -r requirements.txt
 ```

-Start the server make sure you have java installed
+Start the server make sure you have java installed case 0 - 15 ,
+the number in the end of the line is the case number

 ```bash
      java -jar Ex4_Server_v0.0.jar 0